Can't Sleep While Traveling? Here's What Helped Me Rest Better on the Road

 2. Boost your sleep hygiene

 It might be challenging to make your hotel room feel just like home, but you should aim to do the best you can.
-Set the temperature to something nice and cool, not something too extreme that may disrupt your sleep.
-You’ll also want the environment as quiet and dark as possible, which means you shouldn’t sleep with the television on.
+Set the temperature to something nice and cool, Sleep Hygiene Mental Health that may disrupt your sleep.
+You'll also want the environment as quiet and dark as possible, which means you shouldn't sleep with the television on.
 If you absolutely need noise, play something soft that can lull you to sleep rather than something stimulating that will keep you awake.

 3. Do something relaxing an hour before bed

 Though vacations may not have a set bedtime, you can still feel yourself getting sleepy.
 To continue to sleep well, you should lean into that feeling and relax your body and mind before turning in for the night.
-Something like reading a good book or bathing can help you relax and get you ready for bed.
+Something like Sleep And Its Impact On Your Bodys Recovery can help you relax and get you ready for bed.
 Then, you can sleep better and wake up refreshed for all the adventures tomorrow holds.

 4. Avoid fried food at dinner

-You can’t avoid all the delicious foods at your destination, nor should you.
+You can't avoid all the delicious foods at your Destinations, nor should you.
 However, if you can try to eat them earlier in the day, it might be for the better.
-When you eat more fried food, you’re at a greater risk for disorders like sleep apnea, which can decrease the quality of your sleep.
+When you eat more fried food, you're at a greater risk for Pmc8517635, which can decrease the quality of your sleep.
 Opt for grilled meat or a lighter dish with dinner, as you may notice it aids you in sleeping better.

 5. Don't travel at night